xarvh/exalted-cypher-system/splats/solars/caste-special-abilities.md

-Caste Special Abilities belong to a Caste exclusively, all and only the members of a Caste can ever use them.
+Caste Special Abilities belong to a Caste exclusively, all and only the members of a Caste can use them.

 Some of them are available only while the anima display is at least at Glowing or Burning level.